vrctxl/Docs/docs/access-txl/access-control.md

 > Only allows master to have access if the instance owner is not present in the world.

+#### Allow First Join

+> Grants access to the player who joined the world first.
+Can be used as a substitute for instance owner in group or public instances.

+#### Restrict First Join if Owner Present

+> Only allows the first joined played to have access if the instance owner is not present in the world.

 #### Allow Whitelist

 > Enables checking the built-in whitelist or any added whitelist sources.